microsoft/Dynamics365Commerce.InStore/src/HardwareStationSamples/PeripheralCustomizations/README.md

 - ExecuteOposDeviceMethodRequest executes a method on the OPOS device with a list of parameters.
 The method must exist and the parameters will be sent in the same order that they are given.
 - GetOposDevicePropertyValueRequest gets the value of a property on the OPOS Device.
 The property getter must be publicly accessible.
 - SetOposDevicePropertyValueRequest sets the value of a property on the OPOS Device.
 The property setter must be publicly accessible.

+### Custom Windows Printer Request
+Windows printer requests can be overriden to modify the receipt content, for example to center fixed-width 40-character receipts on a standard sheet of paper.